-We have limited availability for the summer term.
-We are taking bookings now for the 2023-24 academic year.
+We are fully booked for the Spring term.
+We are taking bookings for the 2024 Summer and Autumn terms.

 Pupils will be able to journey through Chelmsford’s past via maps, photographs, objects and stories.